James Vierra, Warden

 The mission of the Minimum Security facility is to integrate constructive programming with a safe, secure, and humane environment which protects society while encouraging the rehabilitation of offenders.
 Minimum Security is unique among the facilities in that is has the capability to provide 100% employment.
 Only inmates medically certified as unemployable do not work.
 Jobs range from institutional to public service projects.
 All of our staff are committed to this goal.

-The facility also houses Work Release inmates.
-Inmates classified or court ordered to Work Release are allowed to obtain gainful employment in the private sector while residing in a correctional facility.
-Work Release is an essential component of the Department's reintegration efforts
+The facility also houses Work Release Program inmates.
+Inmates classified or court ordered to the Work Release Program are allowed to obtain gainful employment in the private sector while residing in a correctional facility.
+The Work Release Program is an essential component of the Department's reintegration efforts